hashicorp/terraform-website/content/source/docs/enterprise/private/vmware-setup-guide.html.md

 #### Network

-To deploy PTFE on VMWare you will need to create new or use existing networking infrastructure that has access to not only the S3 bucket, the Postgres instance, and the Vault server, but also any infrastructure you expect to manage with the PTFE server.
+To deploy PTFE on VMWare you will need to create new or use existing networking infrastructure that has access to not only the S3 bucket, the PostgreSQL instance, and the Vault server, but also any infrastructure you expect to manage with the PTFE server.
 If you plan to use your PTFE server to manage or deploy AWS, you will need to make sure the PTFE server has unimpeded access to